 I worked as a Research Assistant at the Oxford University School of Geography and the Environment where I assisted in the research and publication on a range of aspects of citizenship, cross-cultural fostering and adoption, and refugee migration in East and Central Africa.

-My fiction, poetry and scripts have been published in three anthologies collections (2018).
-I also teach creative writing.
+My fiction, poetry and scripts have been published in five anthology collections (2018), including two independently published volumes of prose and poetry.
+I also teach creative writing, and oral history research techniques.

-I am a Writer-in-Residence for the Liverpool Independents Biennial Arts Festival (2018), and my work has been displayed at Tate, Liverpool.
+I was a Writer-in-Residence for the Liverpool Independents Biennial Arts Festival (2018), and my work has been displayed at Tate, Liverpool on two occasions.